 A full re-sync completely overwrites the data in your destination with new data from your source.
 While it’s a powerful option for fixing a destination out of sync with its source, a full re-sync also pauses incremental updates.
 A full re-sync can take a hours to days for some connectors, either because of the amount of data or because of limits imposed by the source.
 You can initiate a full re-sync from your connector details page.

 Fivetran can re-sync data from any source, but we have disabled the option to run a full re-sync for Marketo because re-syncing it takes an extremely long time.
 If you want to run a full re-sync for Marketo, contact our support team.

 Table re-sync lets you overwrite the data in a specific table, so you can fix data integrity issues in selected tables without re-syncing the entire connector.
 Just like a full re-sync, re-syncing a table pauses incremental updates until the sync completes.
 However, table re-sync is much faster since single tables tend to have far less data.

-In cases where Fivetran has identified that the history of an object has analytical value, we retain that history in the destination using the type 2 slowly changing dimension format.
-You can use that historical data to perform analyses on how your data changed over time.
+Fivetran uses the type 2 slowly changing dimension format to retain table history in the destination for selected tables.
+You can use that historical data to analyze how your data changed over time.

 The Fivetran REST API provides several endpoints that let you perform key management actions which were previously available only through the dashboard.